codio/site/source/docs/boxes/box-parts.html.md

 - **elasticsearch** (1.0.0) Elasticsearch: A flexible and powerful open source, distributed, real-time search and analytics engine
 - **erlang** (R16B03-1) Erlang is a programming language used to build massively scalable soft real-time systems with requirements on high availability.
 - **fish** (2.1.0) fish: A friendly interactive shell
+- **flex** (2.5.39) Flex: a tool for generating scanners: programs which recognize lexical patterns in text.
 - **freepascal** (2.6.2) Free Pascal: An open source Pascal compiler for Pascal and Object Pascal
 - **fsharp** (3.0) F#: a mature, open source, cross-platform, functional-first programming language which empowers users and organizations to tackle complex computing problems with simple, maintainable and robust code.
 - **geos** (3.4.2) GEOS: C++ port of the Java Topology Suite (JTS)
 - **ghc** (7.6.3) GHC is a state-of-the-art, open source, compiler and interactive environment for the functional language Haskell
 - **gitflow** (0.4.1) Gitflow: a collection of Git extensions to provide high-level repository operations for Vincent Driessen's branching model.
+- **glib** (2.40.0) GLib: a general-purpose utility library, which provides many useful data types, macros, type conversions, string utilities, file utilities, a mainloop abstraction, and so on.
 - **go-lang** (1.2) Go is an open source programming language that makes it easy to build simple, reliable, and efficient software.
 - **googleappengine** (1.9.0) Google App Engine Python/PHP: A CLI for managing Google App Engine cloud services for Python and PHP
 - **grails** (2.3.7) Grails: an Open Source, full stack, web application framework for the JVM.
 - **groovy** (2.2.2) Groovy: an agile and dynamic language for the Java Virtual Machine
 - **haskell-platform** (2.0.0) Haskell is an advanced purely-functional programming language.
 - **heroku-cli** (3.3.0) The Heroku CLI is used to manage Heroku apps from the command line.
+- **htop** (1.0.3) Htop: an interactive process viewer for Linux.
+It is a text-mode application (for console or X terminals) and requires ncurses.
 - **image_magick** (6.8.8-9) ImageMagick: a software suite to create, edit, compose, or convert bitmap images.
 - **leiningen** (2.3.2) Leiningen: A build automation and dependency management tool for Clojure
+- **libffi** (3.0.13) Libffi: A Portable Foreign Function Interface Library
 - **libmcrypt** (2.5.8) Libmcrypt: A uniform interface to several symmetric encryption algorithms
+- **libpcap** (1.5.3) Libpcap: provides a portable framework for low-level network monitoring.
+Applications include network statistics collection, security monitoring, network debugging, etc
 - **libtool** (2.4.2) libtool: a generic library support script that hides the complexity of using shared libraries behind a consistent, portable interface.
 - **lua** (5.2.2) Lua: A powerful, fast, lightweight, embeddable scripting language
 - **mariadb** (5.5.36) MariaDB: An enhanced, drop-in replacement for MySQL.
 - **maven** (3.2.1) Maven: A software project management and comprehension tool
+- **mc** (4.8.12) GNU Midnight Commander: a visual file manager
 - **memcached** (1.4.15) Memcached: An open-source, high-performance memory object caching system
 - **meteor** (0.7.1.2) Meteor: A real-time web development platform
 - **mongodb** (2.4.6) MongoDB: A cross-platform document-oriented NoSQL database system
 - **mono** (3.2.8) Mono: a software platform designed to allow developers to easily create cross platform applications.
 - **mysql** (5.6.15) MySQL: The world's most popular open-source relational database
+- **ncurses** (5.9) Ncurses: a free software emulation of curses in System V Release 4.0, and more.
 - **nginx** (1.4.4) The High Performance Reverse Proxy, Load Balancer, Edge Cache, Origin Server
 - **ocaml** (4.01.0) OCaml: an industrial strength programming language supporting functional, imperative and object-oriented styles
 - **opam** (1.1.1-20140502) OPAM: a source-based package manager for OCaml.